tillwenke/museum_item_classification/README.md

 prepare for models:
 - prep_rebalancing

-Running models - here order in not as important
+Running models - here order is not as important

 - pred_random_forest
 - pred_crossval_randomforest